MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-file-attachment.md

     :::image type="content" source="media/file-size-limit.png" alt-text="Set file size limit for attachment.":::

+   > [!NOTE]
-   For image files in live chat, you can set the file size to be up to 20 MB.
-For other types of file attachments, the size is as specified in Dynamics 365.
+   > For image files in live chat, the size can be up to 20 MB.
+For other types of file attachments, you can upload a file up to the maximum size specified in Dynamics 365.

 4. To specify unsupported file types, go to the **General** tab.